civiform/docs/docs/contributor-guide/developer-guide/feature-flags.md

 1. Add the flag to the `"Feature Flags"` section of [server/conf/env-var-docs.json](https://sourcegraph.com/github.com/civiform/civiform/-/blob/server/conf/env-var-docs.json).
 1. Run `bin/fmt` to regenerated `SettingsManifest.java`
 1. Inject `SettingsManifest` where you want to consume the flag
 1. Call the generated method on `SettingsManifest` that matches the name of your flag.
+For example, a flag named `MAGIC_SHOE_ENABLED` will have generated getter methods named `getMagicShoeEnabled`.
 Unless infeasible, use the version of the method that takes a `play.mvc.Http.Request` argument so that the flag can be overridden in non-prod environments.
 1. If you'd like for your flag to be able to be overriden via environment variables for a deployment, pass the flag through the deployment system.
 See [this pull request](https://github.com/civiform/cloud-deploy-infra/pull/145) as an example.

 ## Manual overrides